xaviza11/SoccerLeague/documentation/IMPROVEMENTS.md

 - There are still features remaining to be added, such as **penalties, cards, free kicks**, etc.

 - For add this features must exist a system for let the player the possibility of select the strikers.

+- Add logs for production find some library

+## Backend

+- Add logs for production find some library

+## BFF

+- Add logs for production find some library